 Disabling this setting also prevents HomePod from adding content to the "Listening To" section of your Apple Music profile that catalogs content you've played on Apple Music.

-HomePod does support Bluetooth 5.0, but it will not be able to play music from non-iOS devices using a Bluetooth connection.
+HomePod does support Bluetooth 5.0, but it is not able to play music from non-iOS devices using a Bluetooth connection.

 According to Apple, a key ingredient for an in-home smart speaker is a musicologist, which is Siri's role in HomePod.
 Siri has been updated with a greater understanding of music-related data, allowing the personal assistant to answer a much wider range of music-related questions.

 Siri is also built to be a home assistant.
 Siri isn't limited to music and can answer queries around a wide range of topics, doing things like sending messages, offering weather updates, making calendar appointments, and more.
-Siri is able to answer queries from any person in the house, with Siri functionality not limited to a single user.
+Siri can answer queries from any person in the house, with Siri functionality not limited to a single user.

-When the primary user is not home, however, Siri access will be restricted to Apple Music -- features like sending texts and creating reminders will not be available.
+When the primary user is not home, however, Siri access is restricted to Apple Music -- features like sending texts and creating reminders are not available.
 The HomePod is tied to the primary user's iCloud account and the expanded access to all features shuts off if the user's iOS device is not on the same network.

 HomePod supports speakerphone functionality and is able to serve as a speaker and a microphone for a voice-based call.
-Anyone in the home will be able to start a call on their iPhone and then switch it over to the HomePod using Handoff.
+Anyone in the home can start a call on their iPhone and then switch it over to the HomePod using Handoff.

 Apple built HomePod with privacy in mind.
 Siri is activated through a "Hey Siri" command, and until those words are spoken, HomePod is not listening to conversations in a room.
 Once the "Hey Siri" command is said aloud, data is sent to Apple's servers using an encrypted and anonymous Siri ID.
 All communication between HomePod and Apple's servers is encrypted and anonymized to protect user privacy.